-Outdoor racetracks may open for racing events, provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for racetracks expressly incorporated by reference herein and linked here and here.
-Such guidance includes, but is not limited to, the following requirements:
+Outdoor racetracks may remain open for racing events, provided such businesses comply with the Guidelines for All Business Sectors and the sector-specific guidelines for racetracks expressly incorporated by reference herein and linked here and here

 - a.
-The Event must be held at locations with the ability to restrict access (i.e. barriers and gating that would preclude the general public from accessing the event). - b.
+The event must be held at locations with the ability to restrict access (i.e. barriers and gating that would preclude the general public from accessing the event). - b.
 No tailgating and camping is allowed during these events, including staff or race participants. - c.
 Entrances and exits must be staffed. - d.
 No spectators or members of the public are permitted to attend the event.
-This includes owners, family (unless the guardian of a minor child, non-pit crew managers) as well as outside vendors.
-Only individuals essential to the operation of the event are permitted to attend.
-Access to stabling areas are restricted to essential personnel (e.g., jockeys, riders, veterinarians, grooms, trainers, officials, etc.). - e.
-All individuals must maintain at least six feet of physical distancing between themselves and other participants.
-If that is not possible, individuals must ensure the greatest amount of physical distancing possible. - f.
+This includes owners, family (unless the guardian of a minor child), as well as outside vendors.
+Only individuals essential to the operation of the event are permitted to attend. - e.
+All individuals must maintain at least six feet of physical distancing between themselves and other participants. - f.
 Prior to each race event, participants must self-monitor their symptoms by taking their temperature to check for fever. - g.
-No public-facing amenities will be provided, including concessions, food sales, merchandise sales, hospitality, camping or loitering on the property, or fan experiences.
+No public-facing amenities will be provided, including concessions, food sales, merchandise sales, hospitality, or loitering on the property, or fan experiences.